End of Life Care (Home Euthanasia)

 Decision Making

 The decision to euthanise a pet is never easy and can be discussed with family, friends and your primary veterinarian.
-There are numerous markers and end points for making this final decision, many of which differ from case to case.
+There are numerous markers and end points for making this final decision, many of which differ between individuals.
 If you are still unsure, it can sometimes be helpful to approach the situation from a more reflective or objective point of view (more information here: Veterinary Partner, Assessing Quality of Life; PDSA, How Can I Tell If It’s Time; LSU, Quality of Life Assessment).
 If in any doubt or for any general queries, please feel free to get in touch.

 How it Works

-Following a general inquiry, we will always make an effort to chat over the phone in the first instance.
-If you decide to make an appointment, further in-depth details regarding the process and terms and conditions will be provided.
+Following general inquiries, we will always make an effort to chat over the phone in the first instance.
+If you decide to make an appointment, further in-depth details regarding the process and any terms and conditions can be provided.
 Please see below for a general breakdown of the steps involved:

-1. General inquiry received, phone call arranged for introduction and opportunity to discuss/ask any questions;
+1. General inquiry received, phone call arranged for introduction and opportunity to discuss/ask any questions before going ahead;

-2. Appointment day and timeslot booked, any specific requests should be made in advance of the procedure, but can be considered on the day too;
+2. Appointment day and timeslot booked, decisions regarding cremation/home burial made, specific requests discussed (ideally these should be made in advance of the procedure, but can be considered on the day too);

 3. Further information and a booking form will be emailed across, including details regarding payment;

-4. On the day of the appointment, a text to inform you of an estimated time of arrival will be sent;
+4. On the day of the appointment, a text to confirm estimated time of arrival will be sent;

 5. Following arrival, introduction and conversation, a consent form will be signed, and as much time will be given as needed before proceeding;

-6. A first intramuscular injection (sedative) is given to make your pet relaxed and possibly fall asleep, usually followed by placement of an intravenous cannula and then a second injection, which will euthanise your pet;
+6. A first intramuscular injection (sedative) is given to make your pet relaxed and possibly fall asleep, followed by placement of an intravenous cannula and then a second injection, which will painlessly euthanise your pet (sometimes this injection is given directly into the body if venous access is difficult in unwell pets);

-7. Once confirmed, a quiet exit will be made to allow you to grieve in private, if you have requested transport from JARVS as much time will be given as needed before proceeding.
+7. Once confirmed, a quiet exit will be made to allow you to grieve in private, if you have requested aftercare transport/cremation from JARVS then as much time will be given as needed before proceeding.

 We would also like to gently remind anyone considering home burial that it is technically illegal to bury a pet anywhere except the home where they lived, on private land or at a registered pet cemetery.
 For scattering ashes, UK laws and regulations state that you do not need permission to scatter ashes on your own land or over a body of water.
 If you wish to scatter ashes over public or other private land, you should ideally request permission from the landowner (if you require further guidance, please see Gov.uk; animal burials; cemeteries and burials).